huggle/huggle3-qt-lx/README.md

 -------------------
 Qt4 - Qt5.4 supports WebKit, which is a default backend for Huggle.
 Newer Qt support only Chromium backend (code named WebEngine)

-If you want to build huggle with Qt newer than 5.4 you will have to enable it like this:
+If you want to build Huggle with Qt newer than 5.4 you will have to enable it like this:

 ```
 ./configure --qt5 --web-engine